koush/docs.scrypted.app/scrypted-nvr/recording-storage.md

 #### Proxmox VE Disk Setup Notes

-The disk setup adds the drive as a directory on the host system.
+The disk setup adds the disk as a directory on the host system.
 The setup script modifies the lxc conf file (`/etc/pve/lxc/10443.conf`) to mount the directory into the container.
 It also creates a hidden `.nvr` file to the storage folder to earmark it for NVR usage.
 This method allows for fast snapshots, replications, and backups.

 Environment variables can be set to change the setup script behavior: